eslint/eslint/docs/rules/function-paren-newline.md

 * `"always"` requires line breaks inside all function parentheses.
 * `"never"` disallows line breaks inside all function parentheses.
 * `"multiline"` (default) requires linebreaks inside function parentheses if any of the parameters/arguments have a line break between them.
 Otherwise, it disallows linebreaks.
+* `"multiline-arguments"` works like `multiline` but allows linebreaks inside function parentheses if there is only one parameter/argument.
 * `"consistent"` requires consistent usage of linebreaks for each pair of parentheses.
 It reports an error if one parenthesis in the pair has a linebreak inside it and the other parenthesis does not.
-* `"consistent-arguments"` requires consistent usage of linebreaks for each pair of parentheses and parameters/arguments.
-It allows linebreaks inside function parentheses if there is only one parameter/argument.
 * `{ "minItems": value }` requires linebreaks inside function parentheses if the number of parameters/arguments is at least `value`.
 Otherwise, it disallows linebreaks.

 Example configurations: